 Due to their respective security requirements, business premises and facilities are subdivided into different security zones with different access authorizations.
-Access to the data centre is monitored by security personnel.
+Access to the data center is monitored by security personnel.
 Access for employees is only possible with an encoded ID with a photo on it.
 All other persons have access only after having registered before (e.g. at the main entrance).

 - System Access Control